falconry/falcon/docs/user/faq.rst

 segments ala Flask.
 This work is currently planned to commence after the 3.0 release.

-In the meantime, the workaround is to percent-encode the forward slash.
-If you don’t control the clients and can't enforce this, you can implement a Falcon middleware component to rewrite the path before it is routed.
+In the meantime, you can work around the issue by implementing a Falcon middleware component to rewrite the path before it is routed.
+If you control the clients, you can percent-encode forward slashes inside the field in question, however, note that pre-processing is unavoidable in order to access the raw encoded URI too.
+See also: :ref:`routing_encoded_slashes`

 .. _bare_class_context_type: